 WIU EM PROGRAM CORE FACULTY:

-The core faculty for the WIU Emergency Management Program are highly qualified specialists with proven credentials.
+The core faculty for the WIU Emergency Management Program are highly qualified specialists.

 Jack L. Rozdilsky, Ph.D.: WIU Faculty Biography